AlbertSnows/ajs_utility_functions/README.md

 # ajs_utility_functions
 I tend to rewrite the same functions over time in new contexts as I write code.
-This repo acts as a mock reference library, or just code storage, and as a playground to test new function designs.
+This repo is a playground to explore function design ideas, good and bad.

-Library will perpetually be a WIP until I update this otherwise.
+Library will perpetually be a WIP and should probably not be used for production use cases until I update this otherwise.